developer-friendly/blog/docs/posts/0007-oidc-authentication.md

     A neat technique I use quite often in my day to day job is to use my terminal for more than the required tasks.
-I tend to avoid the browser to reduce the context switching and keep my focus on the terminal.
+I tend to avoid the browser to reduce the context switching, keep my focus on the terminal and have less mental load and distractions.

     One of the powerful commands I use quite often is the watch command that allows me to track the CI job from the terminal itself.